Euro 2020: Bundesliga clubs light up in Pride colors | DW | 23.06.2021

 European Commission Vice President Margaritis Schinas said Wednesday there was "no reasonable excuse" for the UEFA to reject Munich's plans to display rainbow colors during the game.

-Hungarian Prime Minister Viktor Orban has canceled his trip to Munich on Wednesday to attend the game, due to criticism of the law.
+Hungarian Prime Minister Viktor Orban had canceled his trip to Munich on Wednesday to attend the game, due to criticism of the law.